 Welcome to Belmont-Watertown Local First

-Belmont-Watertown Local First is a network of locally owned and independent businesses working to build a strong local economy and a vibrant community.
+Belmont-Watertown Local First is a network of locally owned, independent businesses, in partnership with community members, working to build a strong local economy and a vibrant community.

 We love the people, the architecture, and the unique stores and shops that give Belmont and Watertown their special flavor.
 We’ve all seen the damage that can be done to a city when chain stores arrive: raising the rents, homogenizing the look and feel, driving out locally owned shops and stores and taking away a city’s distinctive character.
 It is a Belmont-Watertown Local First priority to prevent this from happening.

 The character of our community is worth preserving.
-We hope you will join Belmont-Watertown Local First as a general or sponsoring member, or as a community associate, and help increase the strength and vitality of the community we cherish.
+We hope you will join Belmont-Watertown Local First as a general or sponsoring member, or as a community associate, and help us work to strengthen the vitality of the community we cherish.

-Now there's an alternative to investing in big national corporations: Invest locally!
+There's an alternative to investing with big national corporations: Invest locally!
 Learn how: http://www.yesmagazine.org/new-economy/like-shopping-at-local-businesses...